-As mentioned, many chains participate on National Taco Day and offer amazing deals.
+As mentioned, many chains participate in National Taco Day and offer amazing deals.
 In some places, such as Taco Bell, you can even get a free taco!
-So look up restaurants around you that may be offering deals on this holiday, and visit your favorite one, or take the opportunity to try a new taco place.
+So look up restaurants around you that may be offering deals on this holiday, visit your favorite one, or take the opportunity to try a new taco place.

 If you prefer cooking yourself, have friends over and host a taco party!
 There are many recipes for corn tortillas on the internet, and you can make as many fillings as you like to please everyone or stick with the traditional carne asada, tomato, cheese, and lettuce.